 8 Ways to Generate Electricity

 I’ll never forget the first time I truly saw a wind turbine.
 I was on a road trip through the Midwest, and as I crested a hill, a vast field of them appeared, their white blades cutting through the air with a silent, majestic grace.
 Until that moment, electricity was just an abstract force something that lived in outlets and powered my life.
 But seeing those turbines, I understood: this immense kinetic energy was being harvested, converted, and sent to homes hundreds of miles away.
-It sparked a curiosity in me to understand all the ways we generate electricity.
+It sparked a curiosity in me to understand all the ways we generate electricity

 That curiosity led me down a fascinating rabbit hole.
 I discovered that our modern world is powered by a diverse and incredible portfolio of technologies, from the deeply established to the wildly innovative.
 Whether you're a student, a homeowner considering solar panels, or just a curious mind, join me as we explore the eight primary methods that keep our lights on.